Skip to main content

 Brazil (Rio Grande do Sul)

 The world's largest producer of Carnelian Agate.
-Brazilian specimens are known for vivid orange-red banding with excellent translucency.
-The volcanic basalts of southern Brazil provide ideal conditions for agate formation.
+Brazilian specimens have vivid orange-red banding with excellent translucency.
+The volcanic basalts of southern Brazil provide ideal conditions.

 India (Gujarat, Maharashtra)